 There is no machine HALT instruction.
 However, the machine itself is an accessible device.
-The machine can be halted by writing the appropriate bit int the Program Control Word, an addressable word in the CPU device page.
+The machine can be halted by writing the appropriate bit in the Program Status Word.
 The other aspects of machine state are set in the same fashion.